 Pasticcio restaurant is now gone, another victim of high rents.
-In the past few years, I have watched the changes on all four corners of East 32nd street and Park Avenue.
-I’ve seen a Capital One, Citibank, Chase, and a TD bank replace all of the retail businesses and restaurants that used to be there.
+In the past few years, I have watched the changes on all four corners of East 32nd Street and Park Avenue.
+I’ve seen Capital One, Citibank, Chase, and a TD bank replace all of the retail businesses and restaurants that used to be there.

 I don’t know whose job it should be to preserve the culture of New York City so that it does not become a suburban shopping mall, but someone needs to do it.